burlachenkok/burlachenkok.github.io/_posts/2023-11-26-Personalized-FL-With-Compression-on-TMLR-Journal.md

 Existing FL algorithms mainly aim to learn a single global model for all participating devices.
 However, it may not be helpful to all devices participating in the training due to the heterogeneity of the data across the devices.

-Recently, [Hanzely and Richtarik (2020)](https://arxiv.org/abs/2002.05516) proposed a new formulation for training personalized FL models aimed at balancing the trade-off between the traditional global model and the local models that could be trained by individual devices using their private data only.
+Recently, [Hanzely and Richtárik (2020)](https://arxiv.org/abs/2002.05516) proposed a new formulation for training personalized FL models aimed at balancing the trade-off between the traditional global model and the local models that could be trained by individual devices using their private data only.
 They derived a new algorithm, called [Loopless Gradient Descent (L2GD)](https://arxiv.org/abs/2002.05516), to solve it and showed that this algorithm leads to improved communication complexity guarantees.